Reviews You Can Rely On

 As women are known to sleep colder, manufacturers are putting extra insulation into their women's models — often in the foot box for our cold feet.
 The Cat's Meow has most of its insulation on the top of the bag where it won't be compressed underneath you, and the Egret and AlpinLite both have continuous baffles that allow you to move all the down on top of you for extra cold nights (or beneath you on warm nights).

-As the EN rating system gains popularity and becomes the industry standard, we've noticed a trend in manufacturers naming their bags deceivingly with numbers that reflect the “limit” rating versus the “comfort” rating - we want to use the bag at its comfort level, not its limit!
-For instance, the Therm-a-Rest Hyperion 20 has an EN comfort rating of 32 degrees Fahrenheit despite the 20-degree designation in the name — that's a pretty big difference, and we would not take the Hyperion out with forecasts of 20°F. It feels a little misleading, but we think this serves as a gentle reminder to always double-check what the numerical qualifier on a sleeping bag actually means when shopping for a new one.
+As the EN rating system gains popularity and becomes the industry standard, we've noticed a trend in manufacturers naming their bags deceivingly with numbers that reflect the “limit” rating versus the “comfort” rating - we want to use a bag at its comfort level, not its limit!
+For instance, a sleeping bag can have an EN comfort rating of 32 degrees Fahrenheit despite the 20-degree designation in the name — that's a pretty big difference, and we would not take the that bag out with forecasts of 20°F. It feels a little misleading, but we think this is a gentle reminder always to double-check what the numerical qualifier on a sleeping bag actually means when shopping for a new one.

 When planning your backpacking kit, one thing to consider is choosing a sleeping pad that will add warmth, especially if your bag does not have insulation on the underside.
 The higher the “R-value,” the more the pad will insulate you from the ground and help you stay warm.
-Check out our best women's sleeping pad review to see our favorites.
+Check out our sleeping pad review for women for our favorites.

 Weight

 No matter who you are, all advantages are welcome when it comes to reducing pack weight on a long overnight trek.
-No backpacker wants to add extra weight to their pack if it's unnecessary; we all want a sleeping bag with the greatest weight-to-warmth ratio and no extra material.
-Of course, if you are looking for a car-camping bag, this metric shouldn't be a deciding factor for you.
+No backpacker wants to add extra weight to their pack if unnecessary; we all want a sleeping bag with the greatest weight-to-warmth ratio and no extra material.
+Of course, this metric shouldn't be a deciding factor if you are looking for a car-camping bag.
 The weight of a bag is the sum of its fill, shell materials, and added features.

 Over the past few years, we've noticed that many manufacturers are labeling their products as “ultralight.”
 We think this word is overused, and none of the bags in this review are what we consider to be truly ultralight.
-Synthetic insulation is typically denser, as is down insulation with a lower fill power, like the 550 fill duck down found in the Sierra Designs Get Down, since you need a higher amount to achieve the same warmth.
-A lightweight shell material will lighten up your bag but will generally be much less durable.
-Bags with sleeping pad sleeves tend to be heavier, even without insulation in the back of the bag, because this material is usually heavier than insulation.
-Features such as double zippers and pockets add weight, so it's helpful to decide which amenities are important to you before purchasing anything.
+Synthetic insulation is typically denser, as is down insulation with a lower fill power, since you need a higher amount to achieve the same warmth.
+A lightweight shell material will lighten up your bag, but will generally be less durable.
+Bags with sleeping pad sleeves tend to be heavier, even without insulation in the back, because this material is usually heavier than insulation.
+Features such as double zippers and pockets add weight, so deciding which amenities are important to you before purchasing anything is helpful.

 Remember, every ounce you can shave off your pack saves you some suffering down the trail.
 Ounces equal pounds, and pounds equal pain over a long trip.